lammps/lammps/doc/src/Intro_features.rst

 * distributed memory message-passing parallelism (MPI)
 * shared memory multi-threading parallelism (OpenMP)
 * spatial decomposition of simulation domain for MPI parallelism
-* particle decomposition inside of spatial decomposition for OpenMP parallelism
+* particle decomposition inside of spatial decomposition for OpenMP and GPU parallelism
 * GPLv2 licensed open-source distribution
 * highly portable C++-11
 * modular code with most functionality in optional packages
-* only depends on MPI library for basic parallel functionality
+* only depends on MPI library for basic parallel functionality, MPI stub for serial compilation
 * other libraries are optional and only required for specific packages
-* GPU (CUDA and OpenCL), Intel Xeon Phi, and OpenMP support for many code features
+* GPU (CUDA, OpenCL, HIP, SYCL), Intel Xeon Phi, and OpenMP support for many code features
 * easy to extend with new features and functionality
 * runs from an input script
 * syntax for defining and using variables and formulas
 * syntax for looping over runs and breaking out of loops
 * run one or multiple simulations simultaneously (in parallel) from one script
-* build as library, invoke LAMMPS through library interface or provided Python wrapper
+* build as library, invoke LAMMPS through library interface or provided Python wrapper or SWIG based wrappers
 * couple with other codes: LAMMPS calls other code, other code calls LAMMPS, umbrella code calls both

 .. _particle: